 We believe that the safety of everyone is a priority for our whole community including the management committee, all staff, pupils and their families, volunteers and visitors.
 We believe safeguarding is the responsibility of all of us.

-“Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child”.
-(Keeping children safe in Education – September 2016)
+‘Safeguarding and promoting the welfare of children is everyone’s responsibility.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
+This means that they should consider, at all times, what is in the best interest of the child.’
+Keeping Children Safe in Education (KCSiE) September 2023

 Our Designated Safeguarding Leads